Aryan1718/aws-diagram-generator/README.md

 - "Show a serverless architecture with Lambda, API Gateway, and DynamoDB"
 - "Design a VPC with public and private subnets, NAT Gateway, and EC2 instances"

-## Deployment

-### Option 1: Render (Recommended)

-1. Create a new Web Service on Render
-2. Connect your GitHub repository
-3. Set environment variables:
-   - `GOOGLE_API_KEY`
-   - `PYTHON_VERSION=3.9.0`
-4. Deploy!

-### Option 2: Railway

-1. Create a new project on Railway
-2. Connect your GitHub repository
-3. Set environment variables
-4. Deploy!

 ## Project Structure

 ```